matloff/TidyverseSkeptic/README.md

 as being in the legacy realm.
 All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not.
-They are not impressed by the much-vaunted consistent syntax and so on, and as noted, are worried about the slow performance of Tidy;
+They are not impressed by the much-vaunted consistent syntax and so on, and are worried about the slow performance of Tidy;
 some view Tidy as a gimmick.

 6. That new generation will often be biased against non-Tidyverse job